KabukiStarship/Script2/docs/readme.md

   * No: Script is licensed under the Apache 2.0 License and welcomes closed-source commercial usage.

 * Where can I find a working Script Implementation?
-  * Download this repository.
+  * Download this repository using the command `git clone https://github.com/kabuki-starship/script2.git`.

 * Where is the Doxygen API docs?
   * Currently the Doxygen API docs are at: [https://kabuki-starship.github.io/script2](https://kabuki-starship.github.io/script2)

 * How do I update the website Doxygen APIs?
-  * You can update the Doxygen API docs ont he website by creating an issue ticket in the `kabuki-starship.github.io` repo, making a pull request, updating the docs, and submitting a merge request.
+  * You can update the Doxygen API docs on the website by creating an issue ticket in the `kabuki-starship.github.io` repo, making a pull request, updating the docs, and submitting a merge request.

+* What do I do if I have a stupid question?
+  * Stupid questions are asked repeatedly and assist in saving time when answered quickly.
+Please submit any questions you think should be on this FAQ using an issue ticket using the format `FAQ:<insert stupid question here>?`.

+* How do I use Script2 in my app?
+  * Script2 is a Nanoframework intended to make Microframeworks and Frameworks, this means that it can't do too much by itself.
+For example, the harness for mbed is dramatically different than the [Kabuki Toolkit](https://github.com/kabuki-starship/kabuki-toolkit) harness.